amybrossard/darwin/readme.md

 #### **Version 3.11**

-*  **Match queue results created prior to version 3.11 are no longer valid and may cause Dawrin to crash if you attempt to open them.
+*  **Match queue results created prior to version 3.11 are no longer valid and may cause Darwin to crash if you attempt to open them.
 Reprocessing of finz files through queue is required to generate a valid results file.**
 *  Scale unknown fin contour to 1 before matching process.
 *  Significant improvement in match accuracy.
 *  Remove previously compared records from IndividualsbyDamage during matching to speed up process.